-- Applications are submitted via an online web-form linked in the box on this page.
+- Applications are submitted via an online web-form linked in the sidebar on this page.

 - The 'save-and-return' web-form requires a user name and password which will apply to all forms in a given grant program.

-- We recommend using your email as your username (your may reuse the same username/password for applications in other NCLWF programs, but you will need to create the 'new' login credentials for each program area)
+- We recommend using a Gmail account or your email as your username.
+Reuse the same username/password for applications in other NCLWF programs, but you will need to create the 'new' login credentials for each program area, for each year.

 - Once the username and password is created, you can save and return to your application(s) in progress.

-- Applications must be submitted by midnight on the deadline, which is the first Monday in February.
+- Applications must be submitted by midnight on the deadline.

 - Field Representatives will review your application, visit your project site, and support the Program Managers in creating scopes of work, conservation strategies, and contract details.

-- Status of match security and landowner commitments may be updated in June.
+- Status of match security and landowner commitments may be updated in early July.